artsy/team-navigator/README.md

 ### Set-Up

-- Fork Team Navigator to your Github account in the Github UI.
+- Fork Team Navigator to your GitTub account in the GitHub UI.
-- Clone your repo locally (substitute your Github username).
+- Clone your repo locally (substitute your GitHub username).
 ```
 git clone git@github.com:your-github-username/team-navigator.git
 ```